 Those standards were called the Pavley standards, after Fran Pavley, a California Assemblywoman and they will be putting up statutes to Fran Pavley someday because she rammed the law through the California legislature saying, we are going to regulate greenhouse gas emissions from cars.
 So, California is working on it.
 And I’m sitting in DC and kind of working on it too.
 And this is during the Bush administration when I was working on something else in Washington.
 I was working on judicial nominations.
 And I could see that the number of appointments that the Bush administration would make to the United States Court of Appeals for the District of Columbia Circuit, which would be the court hearing, the legality of California, basically California would be able to regulate –would have to go through a very usually easy process where EPA says yeah, that’s right, you’re okay under the law, Congress told you you can do this.
 And it’s done hundreds of times and never had a problem with the EPA.
 [But] they go through EPA now, one side or the other is going to sue, EPA, the moment it says either yes, you can approve California standards or no you can’t approve standards.
 And I looked at the calendar.

 And I realized that by the time the legal challenge–by the time California made its formal application to EPA legal challenge, the composition of the DC Circuit would have tilted considerably towards more conservative judges.
 I actually ran a spreadsheet on the numbers- of the numbers of judges who are around, currently and who would pick them and in the next few years the anticipated number of retirements and new judges coming up picked by President Bush, and I just said uh oh that the DC Circuit, was going to be a very bad place to be on an issue like this come 2006, 7, 8.
 Whenever California stuff got to EPA.
-EPA took its usual year or whatever to think about it, etc, and then stamped it either yes or no. So I thought about how do we get a decision sooner.
-From the DC Circuit, as to whether or not you could regulate greenhouse gases under the Clean Air Act, people were talking about hey, California can’t do it because the Clean Air Act doesn’t allow EPA or California to regulate greenhouse gases from cars.
-Yeah, that was the legal issue that we knew would be teed up on California’s application, came through EPA and then went on to court.
-And I remembered there was this petition sitting around, and I knew Joe Mendelsohn.
-And I talked to Joe.
-And we agreed the thing to do was we need to get that petition decided, simply so we can get the legal issue of, are greenhouse gases pollutants under the Clean Air Act? to the DC Circuit while it was in better shape or a more favorable court for us than it will become in four or five years down the road.
-And so we, we had to do a few things the petition was literally sitting in a drawer of EPA, and there’s no way to force an agency to do something on a petition, there’s no deadlines, they can look at it and think about it for as long as they want, except there’s a provision that says, When agencies don’t do something for a long enough time, you know courts will make them.
-It’s called heavily delayed unreasonably.
+EPA took its usual year or whatever to think about it, etc, and then stamped it either yes or no. So I thought about how do we get a decision sooner from the DC Circuit, as to whether or not you could regulate greenhouse gases under the Clean Air Act.
+People were talking about hey, California can’t do it because the Clean Air Act doesn’t allow EPA or California to regulate greenhouse gases from cars.
+Yeah, that was the legal issue that we knew would be teed up on California’s application, when it came through EPA and then went on to court.
+And I remembered there was this petition sitting around, and I knew Joe Mendelson.
+And I talked to Joe, and we agreed the thing to do was we need to get that petition decided, simply so we can get the legal issue of, are greenhouse gases pollutants under the Clean Air Act? to the DC Circuit while it was in better shape or a more favorable court for us than it will become in four or five years down the road.
+And so we, we had to do a few things.
+The petition was literally sitting in a drawer of EPA, and there’s no way to force an agency to do something on a petition, there’s no deadlines, they can look at it and think about it for as long as they want.
+Except, there’s a provision that says, when agencies don’t do something for a long enough time, courts will make them.
+It’s called ‘have they delayed unreasonably.’